-Figure 4 Example of Minimal Frontal Airbag Interaction - 2012 Volkswagen CC (CEN1203)
+Figure 6 Example of Minimal Frontal Airbag Interaction - 2012 Volkswagen CC (CEN1203)

-The dummy's head barely contacted the frontal airbag before sliding off the left side and undergoing additional forward excursion.
+During the crash, the dummy's head barely contacted the frontal airbag before sliding off the left side.
 There were no other countermeasures to prevent head contact with hard structures forward of the airbag.

-Figure 5 Example of Minimal Frontal Airbag Interaction - 2012 Lincoln MKZ (CEN1210)
+Figure 7 Example of Minimal Frontal Airbag Interaction - 2012 Lincoln MKZ (CEN1210)

-The dummy's head completely missed the frontal airbag, and there were no other countermeasures to prevent head contact with hard structures forward of the airbag.
+During the crash, the dummy's head missed the frontal airbag entirely, and there were no other countermeasures to prevent head contact with hard structures forward of the airbag.

-Figure 6 Example of Excessive Head Lateral Movement - Lexus IS 250 (CEN1205)
+Figure 8 Example of Excessive Head Lateral Movement - Lexus IS 250 (CEN1205)